carlssonnp/test-another-remote-/simulations/setup/README.md

 4: Install [Java 6](https://support.apple.com/kb/dl1572?locale=en_US).

 5: Set up Pivotal Tracker.
-Ask Justin Hou for access.
+Ask Tong Lu for access.

 6a: Make an account on [Heroku](www.heroku.com) with your Avant email address.

 6b: [Ask IT](https://avantcreditcorp.service-now.com/navpage.do) for access to "avant-prod" on Heroku.
 This is the server we host avant.com on for the US.

-6c: Ask for access to the corporate calendar and the Analytics OOO calendar.
+6c: Ask IT for access to the corporate calendar and the Analytics OOO calendar.

 6c: Ask IT (in a separate ticket) for access to CircleCI.